-The War of Art, by author Steven Pressfield, begins with the idea that all of us have a barrier between the life we live, and the unlived life within us.
+The War of Art, by author Steven Pressfield, begins with the idea that all of us have a barrier between the life we currently live, and the yet-unlived life full of creative potential within us.

-Creatives, whether artists/writers, entrepreneurs, or ad men (and it’s not a stretch to include pastors here), have deep within them a desire to create, to make, to craft.
-All are equipped with God-given talents, and putting them to good use honors and glorifies the One who gave them to us.
+Creatives, whether artists/writers, entrepreneurs, or ad men (and it’s not a stretch to include preachers here), have deep within them a desire to create, to make, to craft.
+All are equipped with God-given talents, and putting them to good use honors and glorifies the One who gave them.
 That work makes us feel more alive, more connected to our Maker, more in tune with the universe as He created it.

 Pressfield depicts the barrier between that fulfilled life and the life we live every day as a “dark antagonism to creativity,” the anti-Muse, the enemy within.
 It’s called Resistance.